 Generation Z is a tech-savvy multicultural generation that is highly global, both in population and perspective.
 Also known as “screen addicts” or “Generation Zed”, today’s cohort of confident and curious screeners are tomorrow’s entrepreneurs, consumers, peace negotiators, global leaders, game-changers and major contributors to social causes.

-Generation Z is a very global population, physically and conceptually.
+2. GEOGRAPHY: Generation Z is a very global and multicultural population.

-- With a global population of 1.86 billion, Generation Z accounts for 27%, or nearly a third, of the total population.
+- Generation Z accounts for 27%, or nearly a third, of the total world population.

 - Majority of Gen Zs are the children of Gen X (born 1965-1980).
 While Gen X was labeled latchkey kids and rebellious teenagers, Gen X parents are doing an impressive job raising responsible and motivated Gen Zs.
 Gen X parents work hard and give their offspring a lot more attention than they received as children.

-- Gen X, and truly all parents of Gen Z, are the first generation of parents to raise children in a tech-driven society and most agree, it’s not easy.
-We are pioneers, navigating unprecedented territories dominated by technology and social media.
+- Gen X, and truly all parents of Gen Z, are the first generation of parents to raise children in a tech-driven society.
+Just as Gen Z are pioneers of a new kind of society, parents of Gen Z are pioneer parents, navigating unprecedented territories dominated by technology and social media.